Oleguer Presas: Barcelona

 At 21, Oleguer signed with FC Barcelona, spending his debut season with their reserves.
 He would make his first-team debut during a 2002–03 UEFA Champions League match against Galatasaray SK, a 3–1 home victory where he came on as a late substitute for Frank de Boer.
 During that season he played for both sides, on occasion being a last-minute addition to the main squad.

-On 17 May 2006, Barça beat Arsenal to win the Champions League for the second time in its history.
+On 17 May 2006, Barça beat Arsenal to win the Champions League for the second time in their history.
 Oleguer started the match, but on the day he appeared tense and slow, struggling to neutralise Freddie Ljungberg's runs down the wing and more importantly not being able to stop Sol Campbell scoring the opening goal.
 In the 71st minute he was substituted in favour of Juliano Belletti by manager Frank Rijkaard, and the Brazilian went on to score the decider with less than ten minutes to go.

 Oleguer signed a contract extension in July 2006, keeping him with the club until 2010.
-He had the honor of captaining the team for the first time in their initial pre-season game of the 2006–07 campaign, in recognition of his work over the last few seasons.
-With the arrival of Gianluca Zambrotta and Lilian Thuram, he found himself coming on from the bench in the first few matches of the season.
+He had the honour of captaining the team for the first time in their first pre-season game but, with the arrival of Gianluca Zambrotta and Lilian Thuram, he found himself coming on from the bench in the first few matches of the campaign.
 On 29 November 2006, he was awarded the President Companys award for his efforts in promoting the official recognition of Catalan sports at an international level.

 2007–08 started positively in sporting terms, as Oleguer became a fixture in Rijkaard's starting eleven.
 However, he was accused of assaulting a policeman during an incident in a bar in Sabadell which occurred in 2003.
 He also spoke out against the banning of the Catalan national team by the Royal Spanish Football Federation, when the former was scheduled to play a friendly against the United States in conjunction with FIFA-recognised international fixtures in that same week.

 On 9 February 2008, in a La Liga match against Sevilla FC, Oleguer broke a bone in his left hand.
-He was operated on but he spent six weeks on the sidelines, and he took almost no part in the team's campaign overall; Barcelona finished third, and his only competitive goal took place on 24 April 2005 when he opened the 4–0 away defeat of Málaga CF.
+He spent six weeks on the sidelines after undergoing surgery, taking almost no part in the team's season; Barcelona finished third, and his only competitive goal took place on 24 April 2005 when he opened the 4–0 away defeat of Málaga CF.